John-Kanello/NaturalNumbersInterpretation/README.md

     For example, 2 and 1 would have only one combination: 21.

-The appropriate exception handling guarantees that the phone number combination generator will not get called with invalid input ensuring that the input will always be a sequnce of space separated numbers.
+The appropriate exception handling guarantees that the phone number combination generator will not get called with invalid input ensuring that the input will always be a sequnce of space separated numbers with a maximum length of 3.

 # How to run the program
 Clone the program to your local Git Repository by running the command:</br>